jonasoesch/p9/paper.md

 ### Analysis

 For each example, a screenshot of each chart was pasted on a canvas in order.
 First, we identified the characters in the first screenshot.
 For each transition, we annotated if the characters, scene or context changed from the previous state and how it changed.
 This was usually straightforward which was an encouraging sign.
 Finally, we unified very similar transitions into 9 categories as presented in table \ref{table-transition-types}.
+The complete analysis can be found in appendix \ref{appendix-transition-analysis}.